 Yes, you can find alcohol now at both parks.
 At Disneyland, Olga’s Cantina in Star Wars Galaxy’s Edge serves galactic cocktails, and Blue Bayou now serves wine, beer, and New Orleans-inspired cocktails like hurricanes.

 It’s quite pleasant to sip a glass of wine while resting tired feet at Carthay Circle in Disney California Adventure.
 You can do the same at Lamplight Lounge, Mendocino Terrace, Hollywood Lounge, and a couple of other dining locations in this park.

 Tip: One of the most popular events of the year is the Disney California Adventure Food and Wine Festival.

 A day at Disneyland Resort, let alone multiple days, is a lot of walking.
 Wear your best walking shoes.
-Bring some Band-Aids or Compeed blister bandages just in case.
-Even the best shoes may not spare your feet from some wear and tear.
+Bring some Band-Aids or Compeed blister bandages, just in case.
+Even the best shoes may not spare your feet from wear and tear.

 You may also want to pack an extra pair of socks just in case the ones you’re wearing get soaked on the water rides.